poult-lab/daily-word/english_words_ learning.md

 [adj] to have gained practical experience of the work. "connected with real situations rather than with ideas or theories"

+[adj] There are a bunch of other cashless QR code payment systems in addition to GrabPay, but most are not practical for visitors.

+"right or sensible; likely to be successful"

 [noun]"a lesson or an exam in science or technology in which students have to do or make things, not just read or write about them"